Skip to content

 Our Mission

-We are a university-based organization under the Texas A&M University System dedicated to continue Dr. Borlaug’s legacy by helping to elevate small-holder farmers out of poverty and hunger through agricultural science.
+The Borlaug Institute is a university-based organization under the Texas A&M University System, dedicated to continuing Dr. Borlaug’s legacy, by elevating people out of hunger and poverty throughout the developing world through science and education.

 1. Prevent conflict by addressing poverty and hunger